nathanieljevans/GSNN/README.md

 ## Overview

-The GSNN method is a way of including prior knowledge of latent variable interactions directly into neural architecture.
+The GSNN method is a algorithm that integrates prior knowledge of latent variable interactions directly into neural architecture.

 ```
 @article {Evans2024.02.28.582164,